The idea behind debt consolidation is simple: You take on a single, big loan to pay off all or most of your other, smaller liabilities.

 WATCH: Constantly cash-strapped?
 Here’s what’s likely going on

-These days, unsecured lines of credit come with relatively low interest rates of 5-8 per cent, and you can keep the payments as small as the interest charge alone.
+These days, unsecured lines of credit come with relatively low interest rates of 5-8 per cent.

 They are “a good way to consolidate debt without locking yourself into a high monthly payment,” Walkington said via email.
 At the same time, “the flexibility to pay more than the minimum makes it easy to adjust your payments to your cash flow.’